CAREGIVER SUPPORT

 Keeping Yourself Healthy While Caring for Others

-As a caregiver, you already know how difficult neuromyelitis optica spectrum disorder (NMOSD) can be for patients living with the disease.
+As a caregiver, you already know how difficult it can be for patients living with a rare disease.
 However, it’s equally important not to lose sight of your own self-care.
 Making sure that you are eating well, exercising, getting enough sleep, and attending your own doctor appointments are just a few of the healthy choices to remember.
 Here are some other important suggestions to consider:

 woman-on-phone